UST-MICO/docs/domain_model.rst

 *Required fields*

+    * id
+        The id of this service interface.

     * serviceInterfaceName
-        The name of this `MicoServiceInterface`_
+        The name of this `MicoServiceInterface`_.
+Pattern is the same than for Kubernetes Service names.

     * ports
         The list of ports.
+Must not be empty.

 *Optional fields*